ATNYCHI144XXX/NEW-CHAT/README.md

 The choice is now before humanity: continue in the old paradigm of scarcity and conflict, or step into the new reality of abundance and harmony made possible by Ω°.

 The system is active.
-Integration has begun.
+Integration has begunm.

 **Ω°**
 **Brendon Joseph Kelly**